launchdarkly/sdk-test-harness/docs/service_spec.md

 For tests that involve Big Segments, the test harness will provide parameters in the `bigSegments` property of the configuration object, including a `callbackUri` that points to one of the test harness's callback services (see [Callback endpoints](#callback-endpoints)).
 The test service should configure the SDK with its own implementation of a Big Segment store, where every method of the store delegates to a corresponding endpoint in the callback service.

+#### Capability `"tags"`

+This means that the SDK supports the "tags" configuration option and will send the `X-LaunchDarkly-Tags` header in HTTP requests if tags are defined.

+For tests that involve tags, the test harness will set the `tags` property of the configuration object.

 ### Stop test service: `DELETE /`

 The test harness sends this request at the end of a test run if you have specified `--stop-service-at-end` on the [command line](./running.md).
 The test service should simply quit.
 This is a convenience so CI scripts can simply start the test service in the background and assume it will be stopped for them.